MEASURE (FOR 50 SERVINGS)

 To make the breadcrumbs, toast the hamburger buns in a low temperature oven (200 degrees F) until slightly golden brown and firm.
 Cool before preparing the crumbs.

-After 25 minutes, sprinkle approximately 2 cups of shredded cheese and 1 cup of breadcrumbs evenly over each pan.
-Return the pans to the oven to complete the baking process.
+After baking for 25 minutes, sprinkle approximately 2 cups of shredded cheese and 1 cup of breadcrumbs evenly over each pan.
+Return to oven to continue baking until the potatoes are tender.

-CCP: Heat to 135 degrees F or higher for 15 seconds at the completion of the cooking process.
+CCP: Heat to 135 degrees F or higher for at least 15 seconds at the completion of the cooking process.
 If the manufacturer instructions on the package or case have a higher temperature, follow those recommendations.

 Serve the Au Gratin Potatoes immediately, or cover them and place them in a warmer until ready for service.